defold/doc/docs/en/manuals/gui-clipping.md

 ![Clipping properties](images/clipping/clipping_properties.png)

 Stencil clipping can be applied to box nodes and pie nodes.
-Stencils has some limitations:
+Stencils have some limitations:

 - The total number of stencil clippers can not exceed 256.
 - The maximum nesting depth of child _stencil_ nodes is 8 levels deep.
 (Only nodes with stencil clipping count.)